plotly/plotly.github.io/_posts/2015-04-17-histograms-description.md

 imageurl: /static/images/histograms-description/thum-histogram-description.png
 state: active
 tags: statistical basic
-meta_description: A step by step tutorial on histograms.
-Make a histogram online and for free with Plotly
+meta_description: What is a histogram?
+When do you use a histogram?
+An interactive lesson on how to read a histogram, how a histogram is made, and how to analyze a histogram.

 ---